d-khan/Python-exercise/decision____.md

 ## Objective

 1. Understand how decision statements are applied in Python
-2. Develop the skill to rewrite code while maintaining its original context
+2. Apply comparison and logical operators to evaluate the expression

 ## Prerequisite